 This report synthesizes the substantial industry input that contributed to the Task Force's analysis and its vision for an ideal future state for prior authorization and harmonized data.
-Appendices 3 and 4 (respectively) provide summaries of the expert presentations and a list of the artifacts that informed the project.
+Appendices 3 and 4, respectively, provide summaries of the expert presentations and a list of the artifacts that informed the report.

-As described further below, the Task Force analyzed the current prior authorization and standards landscape and articulated Guiding Principles for achieving the Ideal State for prior authorization.
+As described further below, the Task Force analyzed the current prior authorization and standards landscape and articulated guiding principles for achieving the ideal state for prior authorization.
 On that basis, they developed a set of recommendations.